 Class 1 Sr. Goat Showmanship - 14 years or older on January 1.
 Past champions are eligible.
 Class 2 Int.
-Goat Showmanship - 11, 12, and 13 years

-Class 3 Jr. Goat Snowmanship - 9, and 10 years of age, January 1.
+Goat Showmanship - 11, 12, and 13 years old on January 1.
+Class 3 Jr. Goat Showmanship - 9, and 10 years of age, January 1.
 Class 4 Novice Goat Showmanship - 8 years of age, January 1.
 Class 5 Best Dressed Goat - Exhibitors are encouraged to use their imagination to design a costume for their 4-H Goat and themselves.
 Attire should emphasize the personality of the animal.
 Class 6 Goat Trail - Does and Wethers may be used.
 Age of goat, 5 months and up.
 Class is judged on how well the handler can get the goat through a trail of obstacles and how willing the goat is to maneuver the obstacles and speed.
+Different goats can be used for the Trail Class.